 As part of a continuous process of conservation and improvement to the palace grounds and buildings, the authorities decided to restore one of the busiest main access approaches to the palace back to the original 17th century layout and also to undertake repairs to the adjoining lawns.

-The second task was to excavate and prepare the base for the new walkways between the long Barrack Block building and the main palace building and then to lay tarmac with a resin-bonded surface along these pedestrian routes.
+The second task was to excavate and prepare the base for the new walkways between the long Barrack Block building and the main palace building, laying tarmac with a resin-bonded surface along with these pedestrian routes.

 This operation was completed in two phases; one either side of the road, sectioning off each area so that pedestrian access was not completely disrupted.
 Since there were so many visitors passing close to the works there was an especially rigorous Health and Safety policy on site, with our site manager Gareth Davies running the project and a full traffic management plan with banks men to receive deliveries of material.

 Historical bollards were protected in wooden cases to prevent accidental damage by heavy plant whilst groundworks were undertaken.